Nextflow-Cloud/titaniumdrive/README.md

-# titaniumdrive
+# Titaniumdrive
-Free, end-to-end encrypted cloud storage for all
+End-to-end encrypted cloud storage for all.
+For the client, please see [here](https://github.com/Nextflow-Cloud/titaniumdrive-client).